r4victor/tenthousandmeters/content/blog/python_bts_08.md

 First note that a function that adds two integers can be expressed via two other functions that deal with absolute values only:

 * a function that adds the absolute values of two integers; and
-* a function that substracts the absolute values of two integers.
+* a function that subtracts the absolute values of two integers.

 It's possible because: